pmbot-io/pmbot-docs/src/data/docs/3-plugins/4-auto-merge.md

 # Auto merge

-This plugins allows you to automatically merge the update branch into the source branch.
+This plugin allows you to automatically merge the update branch into the source branch.

 <div class="code-group" data-props='{ "lineNumbers": ["true"] }'>